 I study.
 I pray.
 I’m open to venturing into other areas of the Word, but common sense tells me my chances for error drastically increase as I push and push for a monopoly on the Scriptures.

-Experience has taught me that one of the most authentic answers you will ever receive concerning the Bible, is “Humph! . . .
+Experience has taught me that one of the most authentic answers you will ever receive concerning Bible doctrine is, “Humph! . . .
 I don’t know.”
 And we should be okay with that.
 It should not bother us if there are, “loose ends.”
 Let’s not allow mainstream Christianity to pressure us into being dogmatic about things that, deep down, we are still questioning.

 In a nutshell?
 Not that the truth can’t be known (it certainly can be) but that we should be willing to consider the very likely and sobering thought that we don’t yet know it.